STUDENT HANDBOOK

 Public Health and Biomedical Research

 Research on foundations has as its goal the development of better strategies, or ways of reasoning, for empirical research.
 For example, past chair William Cochran demonstrated how observational studies can be used to draw inferences about the causal effect of a treatment on a health outcome.
 Jerry Cornfield showed how case control studies can be used to draw valid inferences about parameters in prospective models.
-Richard Royall has led a transition in statistical reasoning from decision methods (p-values, tests of hypotheses) toward likelihood methods, which quantify scientific evidence.
-Charles Rohde, Kung-Yee Liang, Steve Goodman, Tom Louis, Constantine Frangakis, and others continue this tradition.
+Richard Royall led a transition in statistical reasoning from decision methods (p-values, tests of hypotheses) toward likelihood methods, which quantify scientific evidence.
+Charles Rohde, former faculty member Kung-Yee Liang, Tom Louis, Constantine Frangakis, and others continue this tradition.

 Throughout its history and today, Hopkins Biostatistics has embraced a broad definition of our discipline, including foundations, methodology, and applications.
 The faculty's commitment to this inclusive perspective and the support of the School's administration and faculty are two of the intangible yet critical components of the Department's current and future success.